bartbutenaers/node-red-contrib-button-events/README.md

 4. An output message will appear in the Debug sidebar, containing the calculated calibration settings.
 5. Apply those settings to this node.

-Note that after 3 minutes the calibration will automatically stop, to avoid confusing when the calibration wouldn't be stopped explicit!
+Note that after 3 minutes of inactivity (i.e. no button clicks), the calibration will automatically stop.
+This is required to avoid confusing when the calibration wouldn't be stopped explicit!

 ## Node properties